 The EJS Program is a means to divert young persons charged, away from formal criminal proceedings and into a program of rehabilitation.
-The EJS Program is a community based intervention.
-The young person will be met for an initial intake to determine the most suitable program, taking into consideration the young person’s interests, skills, and abilities.
+The EJS Program is a community-based program.
+The young person will participate in a structured and supervised program, taking into consideration the young person’s interests, skills, and abilities.

 Goals of the Program: